-On top of the mountain I made some pictures from atop a rock.
+I took some photos from the top of the mountain.
 Afterwards the road went steep downhill and I needed to be careful not to sprain my ankle.
 I couldn't simply walk down, instead, I needed to carefully step from loose rock to loose rock.
 Often this involved sitting down.
 After going uphill again I arrived at a mountain cabin, but this early in the year nobody was there.
 I did see two people in the distance, whom were the first I had seen since starting the GR20.
 I took a lot of breaks because I kept getting out of breath.

 View over the mountains